-I grew up on the creative side of the advertising industry where big ideas are the currency of success.
-Didn’t matter if we needed an ad or a new approach to website design, we’d toil endlessly to come up with the spark of an idea that could be leveraged into a giant, category-busting campaign.
+In the advertising industry big ideas are the currency of success.
+Doesn’t matter if you’re working on an ad or a website, you work your butt off to come up with a big idea that can be leveraged into a giant, category-busting campaign.

-Entrepreneurs are constantly searching for innovative, disruptive ideas that solve a problem, attract venture capital and produce teaming hordes of 28-year old billionaires.
+Tech entrepreneurs are constantly searching for innovative, disruptive ideas that solve a problem, attract venture capital and produce teaming hordes of 28-year old billionaires.

 There’s absolutely no doubt that big ideas can transform a brand — from bland to brilliant.
 And there’s no doubt that your website is great place to showcase that big idea.